Notes to the consolidated financial statements (IFRS)

 New and amended standards adopted by the Group

-In preparing these financial statements, the Group has followed the same accounting policies as in the annual financial statements for 2015.
-The Group has applied the following standards and amendmentsfor the first time for their annual reporting period commencing 1 January 2016:
+In preparing these financial statements, the Group has followed the same accounting policies as in the annual financial statements for 2016.
+The Group has applied the following standards and amendments for the first time for their annual reporting period commencing 1 January 2017:

-The adoption of these amendments did not have any impact on the current period or any prior period and is not likely to affect future periods.
+The adoption of the amendments to IAS 12 did not have any impact on the current period or any prior period and is not likely to affect future periods.
+The amendments to IAS 7 require disclosure of changes in liabilities arising from financing activities, see note 21.

 New standards and interpretations not yet adopted: